 Purpose of the Program

 The primary objective of the HUD CDBG Program is the development of viable communities by providing decent housing, a suitable living environment, and expanded economic opportunities primarily focused on low and moderate income persons and neighborhoods.

-Meet an urgent need (such as earthquake, flood, or hurricane relief)
+- Meet an urgent need (such as an earthquake, flood, or hurricane relief)

 HUD’s national objectives of the CDBG Program were established to assist local communities with funding activities focused primarily on:

 - Acquisition, design, construction, and installation of needed public facilities, improvements, and accessibility measures

 - Creation and retention of jobs for low and moderate income persons through the expansion of business opportunities and the provision of financial incentives to businesses